LittleGreenViper/LGV_7_Segment/README.md

 ## Overview

-This module simply provides a primitive Core Graphics `CGPath` for a basic 7-segment display.
+This module provides a struct that simply provides a primitive Core Graphics `CGPath` for a basic 7-segment display.

 The `LGV_7_Sement` struct is a graphical representation of a classic "7-segment" LED/LCD display for a single digit.

+## Details

-It does not provide diagonal segments, like displays that also render text characters.
+This struct does not provide diagonal segments, like displays that also render text characters.
 It just displays 0-F (0-15), and a single center segment (-).

 It also does not actually *display* anything.
 It just provides primitive `CGPath` paths for the segments.
 These need to be used by the calling context to render the display.